25 Things Lethal Weapon Taught Us

 By Zack Zeigler

 It also has plenty of lessons to impart.
-And so to honor the 25th anniversary of the first time Detectives Martin Riggs (Gibson) and Roger Murtaugh (Danny Glover) teamed up, we’ve put together a list of the things Lethal Weapon taught us and continues to teach us.
-After all, we’ll never be too old for this sh!t.
+And so to honor the first time Detectives Martin Riggs (Gibson) and Roger Murtaugh (Danny Glover) teamed up, we’ve put together a list of the things Lethal Weapon taught us and continues to teach us.
+After all, we’ll never be too old for this shit.

 2. Never insult the cooking of your partner’s wife if you also admit that you crave bullets for breakfast.

 4. Cops don’t always dress like cops.
 Sometimes they dress like accountants and homeless truckers.

 5. The Three Stooges eye poke actually works sometimes.